PawnChessmon/CSV_to_Actionable_Insights/README.md

-# CSV to Actionable Insights (demo)
+# CSV to Actionable Insights

-A lightweight Nextflow pipeline showing how to transform a CSV-based cancer expression matrix into differential expression calls and actionable hits.
+A lightweight Nextflow pipeline showing how to transform a CSV-based expression matrix into differential expression calls and actionable hits.

 ### Workflow at a glance
 ```mermaid